NoahDavey/100-days-of-code/log/r1-log.md

 Didn't have a whole bunch of direction today.
 But begun the process of creating a VS Code plugin.
 Going to attempt to make a Cyclomatic Complexity Calculator.
 Which will involve some static analysis of code and presenting of data to users.

 ### R1D22
+Feeling very sick and headachy today.
+Managed to add really basic codeLens functionality to the plugin.
+But not much overall progress.
+The extension world seems somewhat daunting.
+But will see how I go

 ### R1D23
 ### R1D24
 ### R1D25